Find Affordable College Courses

 $3,236 Average Tuition & Fees

 Gwinnett Technical College ranked #6 on this year’s Best Value Health Professions Schools in Georgia list.
-Located in the large suburb of Lawrenceville, GTC is a public school with a medium-sized student population.
+Located in the suburb of Lawrenceville, GTC is a public college with a medium-sized student population.

-GTC undergraduate students pay an average of $3,236 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at GTC are $3,236 per year.
 On average, health professions graduates from GTC take out $19,119 in student loans while working on their degree.

 Full Health Professions at Gwinnett Technical College Report